 Zedra chuckled, then splashed water on me.
 “By Lat, what is that saying?”

-How embarrassing — I could feel my cheeks tighten.
+How embarrassing — my cheeks tightened.
 “Just something my mother would say.
 Us Sylgiz have the dumbest sayings.”
-I’d always tried to avoid showing where I came from, here.
+I’d always tried to avoid showing where I came from.
 My tribe was not liked in Alanya — we followed a different path toward Lat, our language was bitter, our ways violent, and our customs savage.

-The lukewarm water was getting boring, and I yearned once more for some steam.
+The lukewarm water began to bore me, and I yearned once more for steam.
 I pushed out and wrapped myself in a star-patterned towel.

 “Let’s go into the city later,” Zedra said, “just you and me.
 It’s been a bit dull around here.
 Oh, apart from the siege and all.”
 She laughed.

 Strange what a siege does to a thriving city.
-The food bazars were bursting with haggling and desperation.
-The stall sellers had raised prices, a precaution if a long siege would choke their supplies.
-The city folk sought to stock up on whatever they could: dried fruits, vats of well water, teeth twigs, lye.
-As for Zedra and myself, we rode together in a carriage surrounded by mounted gholam, watching the crowds from our windows.
-As we neared Laughter Square, the air of wealthier folk seeking a good time replaced the panicked atmosphere of the food bazar.
+The food bazaars were bursting with haggling and desperation.
+Stall sellers had raised prices, a precaution if a long siege would choke their supplies.
+City folk sought to stock up on whatever they could: dried fruits, vats of well water, teeth twigs, lye.
+As for Zedra and myself, we rode together in a carriage surrounded by mounted gholam and watched the crowds from our windows.
+As we neared Laughter Square, the air of wealthier folk seeking a good time replaced the panicked atmosphere of the food bazaar.

-Upon getting out, Zedra raised her hands and twirled — how carefree.
-She too was from the Waste, the part with the mountains, which was a different world from that of the Sylgiz, Jotrids, and other lowland tribes.
+Upon getting out, Zedra raised her hands and twirled like a Vograsian dancer — how carefree and fluid.
+The Vogras, where she was from, was a mountainous part of the Waste and a different world from that of the Sylgiz, Jotrids, and other lowland tribes, so I didn’t know too much about it.
 Strange that, until today, it had all seemed so unimportant.
-Though I’d learned about the world since coming to this city, the Philosophers who’d tutored me didn’t focus much on the Waste, its tribes, and its geography.
+Though I’d learned about the world since coming to this city, the Philosophers who’d tutored me focused little on the Waste, its tribes, and its geography.

-Anyway, Laughter Square lived up to its name today.
-Men and women lined up before an array of poets, each poet standing upon a richly-tapestried dais.
+Today, Laughter Square lived up to its name.
+Men and women lined up before an array of poets, each poet standing upon a richly tapestried dais.
 The treasure chests at their feet overflowed with all manner of coin: Alanyan, mostly, but I noticed coins with the soaring falcon emblem of Kashan, the aggressive peacock of Sirm, and even some with blocky western letters.

 Of course, Zedra and I went to the front of the line, ignoring the glares and foot-stomping of those we’d cut past.
 Her favorite poet, a man draped in so much green silk he resembled a pig covered in grass, glowed with an eager delight.
 “The moon has just risen,” he turned to me, “and with it the sun.”